GCdM/maidiyi2/PLAN.md

 - [ ] 27: Investigate why Snacks.explorer can't create a directory with the same name as an existing file

+- [ ] 28: Fix chainsaw markers not disappearing

 ## To do

 - [ ] 1: Learn